riak/riak.github.io/docs/configuring/v2-multi-datacenter/nat.md

 ---
 title: "With NAT"
 id: configuring_v2_replication_nat
+slug: nat
+sidebar_position: 1
 ---

-[config v2 ssl]: /riak/kv/2.2.3/configuring/v2-multi-datacenter/ssl
+[config v2 ssl]: /docs/configuring/v2-multi-datacenter/ssl

-{{% note title="Deprecation Warning" %}}
+:::note Deprecation Warning
 v2 Multi-Datacenter Replication is deprecated and will be removed in a future version.
-Please use [v3](/riak/kv/2.2.3/configuring/v3-multi-datacenter/nat/) instead.
+Please use [v3](/docs/configuring/v3-multi-datacenter/nat/) instead.
-{{% /note %}}
+:::note

 Riak Enterprise supports replication of data on networks that use static NAT.
 This capability can be used for replicating data over the internet